Uridine diphosphate glucuronic acid

 UDP-glucuronic acid is a sugar used in the creation of polysaccharides and is an intermediate in the biosynthesis of ascorbic acid (except in primates and guinea pigs).
-It also participates in the heme degradation process of human.
+It is central to the glucuronidation reaction, in which waste molecules in the body, such as heme, are made more hydrophilic to facilitate their excretion.

 It is made from UDP-glucose by UDP-glucose 6-dehydrogenase (EC 1.1.1.22) using NAD+ as a cofactor.
 It is the source of the glucuronosyl group in glucuronosyltransferase reactions.